NHSDigital/nhs-notify-reporting/README.md

 #### How do I define a new projection/aggregation?

-- Add a new file containing a terraform null_resource that wraps the [create_table](/infrastructure/terraform/components/reporting/scripts/create_table.sh) shell script
+- Add a new file containing a Terraform null_resource that wraps the [create_table](/infrastructure/terraform/components/reporting/scripts/create_table.sh) shell script
-- Add a new file containing a terraform athena_named_query used for data ingestion
+- Add a new file containing a Terraform athena_named_query used for data ingestion
 - Specify the DDL for the new table definition [here](/infrastructure/terraform/components/reporting/scripts/sql/tables/)
 - Specify the SQL to define the ingestion query [here](/infrastructure/terraform/components/reporting/scripts/sql/queries/)
 - (Optionally) specify the data migration query [here](/infrastructure/terraform/components/reporting/scripts/sql/migration/)